-Project Number Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Next Steps 1.
+Project Number Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Action Review 1.
+Status (In Progress, Ongoing Capability, No Progress, Complete) 2.
+Provide a narrative to describe progress or obstacles that have prevented implementation Next Steps 1.
 Project to be included in the 2025 HMP or Discontinue 2.
 If including action in the 2025 HMP, revise/reword to be more specific (as appropriate).
 3. If discontinue, explain why. droughts or extended dry periods never classified as droughts occur, the undergrowth gets overly dry.
 Invasive species have caused forested areas to die out and leave large undergrowth areas that are getting thicker and harder to manage.
 Solution: The Township will pursue expansion of controlled burns, working with the local fire department and the NJ Forest Fire Service to address forests on Township, state, and federal lands. address forests on Township, state, and federal lands.
 NJ FFS on controlled burns to address forests on Township, state, and federal lands.
 2021- Stillwater- 007 Stand Pipes and Dry Hydrants Drought, Wildfire, Invasive Species Administration, Local Fire Department Problem: Wildfire risk exists in the Township.
 Drought and wildfire go hand in hand in Stillwater Township.
 As droughts or extended dry periods never classified as droughts occur, the undergrowth gets overly dry.
 Invasive species have caused forested areas to die out and leave large undergrowth areas that are getting thicker and harder to manage.
 Solution: The Township will work to install stand pipes or dry hydrants in various locations.
 In Progress Discussions have taken place to add a draft site staging area near the stand pipe at Lower Crandon Lakes.
 Include Keep as is Not Applicable

 Project Number Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Action Review 1.
 Status (In Progress, Ongoing Capability, No Progress, Complete) 2.
 Provide a narrative to describe progress or obstacles that have prevented implementation Next Steps 1.
 Project to be included in the 2025 HMP or Discontinue 2.
 If including action in the 2025 HMP, revise/reword to be more specific (as appropriate).
 3. If discontinue, explain why.
 Installation will be strategically located to areas that would assist in protection of homes near these high undergrowth areas.
-2021- Stillwater- 008 Hurricane/Tropical Storm, Nor'easter, Severe Weather, Severe Winter Weather, Flood, Dam Failure Problem: Lower Crandon Lakes has only one ingress /egress bridge which would strand approximately 30 homes if the bridge were to be inoperable.
+2021- Stillwater- 008 Baldwin Bridge Hurricane/Tropical Storm, Nor'easter, Severe Weather, Severe Winter Weather, Flood, Dam Failure Township DPW and OEM Problem: Lower Crandon Lakes has only one ingress /egress bridge which would strand approximately 30 homes if the bridge were to be inoperable.
 Solution: Lower Crandon Lakes has only one ingress /egress bridge.
 Recognizing that approximately 30 homes would be affected if the bridge should go out the Township has met with a representative of Swartswood State Park to begin the process of building a gravel emergency road at a much higher elevation to allow residents to leave as well as to allow emergency responders more possible avenues for emergency services.
 Meeting with the State Park representative was necessary to gain permission to have a portion of the road run across State Land.
-2. The Township has met with the State Park, who agreed to allow QPA Road as an option.
-A closed road, which is located on Township property, is being Include Update to include second option in solution.
+1. In Progress 2.
+The Township has met with the State Park, who agreed to allow QPA Road as an option.
+A closed road, which is located on Township property, is being investigated as a second option.
+Include Update to include second option in solution.
 Not Applicable